Ashutosh-777/Ashutosh-777/README.md

 ### <div align="center">Hi 👋, I'm Ashutosh Kumar, a final-year undergraduate student at IIT Guwahati.</div>

+### 💻 **About Me**
+- 🎓 **B.Tech in Electronics and Electrical Engineering** from IIT Guwahati (8.07 CGPA, ongoing)
+- 💼 **Software Engineering Intern at Materate (May 2024 - July 2024)**
+- I'm fascinated by the intersection of software and hardware, and my experience spans mobile app development, web development, and backend services.
+- Developed **Digital Notebook** - a Kotlin-based Android app, integrating handwriting-to-text features and OpenAI GPT feedback.
+- 🚀 Passionate about building scalable and efficient applications for web and mobile, using modern tools like **Flutter**, **Kotlin**, and **React**.
+- 👥 **Core Team Member** of the Students' Web Committee at IIT Guwahati, leading a team of over 50 developers.
+- 🎯 Always looking for opportunities to innovate and contribute to open-source projects.
 - 🔭 I’m currently working on [BondU](https://github.com/Ashutosh-777/BondU)

-- I'm fascinated by the intersection of software and hardware, and my experience spans mobile app development, web development, and backend services.

--💬 Ask me about Web & App Development
+- 💬 Ask me about Web & App Development

 <br/>